Edward Skyler: Career

 Prior to his appointment as Deputy Mayor for Operations, Skyler served as Deputy Mayor for Administration.
 Skyler worked at the New York City Department of Parks & Recreation from 1995 to 1999, where he served as deputy chief of staff and as the public information director.
 He was a deputy press secretary to Mayor Rudolph W. Giuliani.
 In 2000, Skyler left Giuliani's administration to work at Bloomberg LP's Corporate Communications group.

 In 2001, aged 28, he joined Bloomberg for Mayor as the campaign's press secretary.
 Skyler served in that position through the transition during which time he was appointed Press Secretary to the incoming mayor.
 His successor was Stu Loeser.

-In 2010 Skyler joined Citigroup as an Executive Vice President for Global Public Affairs.
+In 2010, Skyler joined Citigroup as an Executive Vice President for Global Public Affairs.

 Personal life

-On March 4, 2009, Skyler, who stands 6 feet, 4 inches, tackled a mugger in midtown Manhattan after a young woman "began screaming [that] she had just been robbed" and he recovered her BlackBerry.
+On March 4, 2009, Skyler, who stands 6 feet, 4 inches, tackled a mugger in midtown Manhattan after a young woman said she had just been robbed and he recovered her BlackBerry.
+Skyler, a longtime Republican, changed his party affiliation to independent in February 2025.